What is in this leaflet

 - for mild or intermittent pain

-- at a starting dose greater than 25 micrograms/hour if you have never had opioid analgesics for pain relief.
+- at a starting dose greater than 25 micrograms/hour

 Do not use DUROGESIC if the packaging is torn or shows signs of tampering.
 Do not use DUROGESIC beyond the expiry date (month and year) printed on the pack.

 Before you start to use it

 You must tell your doctor if you

 - are pregnant or planning to become pregnant

 - are breast feeding or wish to breastfeed